 From 2013-2014, Robert worked in the U.S. office of Serge as a Church Mobilizer.
 In 2015 Robert transitioned from working with Serge to Metro Philadelphia Church Planting Partnership where he now coaches cross-cultural church planters in the U.S. who are reaching various immigrant communities.

 Robert is ordained in the PCA and earned a B.A. from Temple University, a M.Div. degree from Westminster Theological Seminary and a D.Min. degree from Columbia International University.
-The Carrs have four adult children and six grandchildren.
+The Carrs have four adult children and eight grandchildren.